 Harris Boric Acid works

 You’ll find this boric acid very simple to use in killing roaches and other bugs.
-On application, you’ll need to pour a portion of the roach powders in the designated surface.
+On application, you’ll need to pour a portion of the roach powders into the designated surface.
 The killer’s lure will attract the bugs and hence allow the chemical to kill them on contact.

 Is Boric Acid roach killer Safe for Humans & Pets?

-Ingesting high amounts of the roach acid powders can cause a coma, seizures, tremors, skin rashes and diarrhea – and thus care is paramount.
+Ingesting high amounts of the roach acid powders can cause a coma, seizures, tremors, skin rashes, and diarrhea – and thus, care is paramount.
 Further, the roach killing powder may trigger a burning or irritating feeling on your skin and eyes.